donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

   thumbnail: /assets/images/pages/reviews-320.jpg

 locations:
-  - Idabel OKlahoma
+  - OKC, Oklahoma

 excerpt: "Comments Ratings, Built because of Google Positioning Micro data for Search Results.
 Built Using and extending Staticman's Popcorn Github repo.
 This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successfull push to my github repo, not quite finished yet learning liquid math???
 The aggregate rating and review per page are working review and rate and it soon will show up as a rating on that page."

 support: [places, adds, cookies]
-product: post-reviews-external
+product: reviews-for-jekyll
-id: post-reviews
 folder: _posts
-product: reviews
+product: reviews-for-jekyll
-slug: reviews
+slug: reviews-for-jekyll
 github_editme_path: donaldboulton/DWB/blob/gh-pages/_posts/2018-05-27-post-reviews-for-jekyll.md
 ---